tacc-wbomar/Core-Styles/README.md

 ## Bootstrap

 Core Styles is an effort to replace Bootstrap.
-Bootstrap is compaitible with Core Styles.
+Core Styles is compatible with Bootstrap.
 [Learn more.][Bootstrap]

 <!-- Link Aliases -->